-If you go to any testing forum or discussion board, you’ll notice that every third post is someone asking “How do I get into test automation?” or “What programming language should I learn to get started in automation?”
-This level of interest is indicative of the current tone within the testing industry, as well as the broader software industry.
+If you go to any software testing forum or discussion board, you’ll notice that every third post is someone asking “How do I get into test automation?” or “What programming language should I learn to get started in automation?”
+This level of interest is indicative of the current tone within the software testing industry, as well as the broader software industry.
 It’s in job listings too.
 Pretty much every job specification, even for junior roles, asks for automation or coding experience, often referencing a specific programming language and the popular automation tool, Selenium.

 To anyone entering the profession, or even to seasoned veterans, it would be impossible not to draw the same conclusion: you need to be able to code to progress, and that test automation is the premium skill in the industry.